DataJuggler/BlazorGallery/README.md

 # Feature Requests
 What features would you like to see in a portfolio site?

-Here are a few ideas I have thought of so, far.
+Here are a few ideas I have thought of.
 Feel free to reach out here or in a video comment and describe your idea.

 # In Progress